-- 3.9.1 A first draft of any new or amended INT chart scheme should be prepared.
+3.9.1 A first draft of any new or amended INT chart scheme should be prepared.
 Indexes should be drawn on a large enough scale to show clearly where the proposed chart limits intersect coastline detail.
 These indexes should be accompanied by a list of chart numbers, together with the chart scales, geographical limits and inner neat-line dimensions.
-Where proposed INT charts correspond to existing - S-11 Part A, Section 100 Guidance for the Preparation and Maintenance of International (INT) Chart Schemes national charts, this should be indicated.
+Where proposed INT charts correspond to existing national charts, this should be indicated.
 In some complex cases, explanatory notes of how particular charts were schemed should be included.